ma-ji/amgps/_pages/assignments.md

 2. Analysis of the original article from: a) theorization, b) research design (e.g., hypothesis and operationalization), c) analysis methods, d) results and conclusions, e) data management and documentation ([data management checklist](https://utexas.qualtrics.com/jfe/form/SV_9KqVV6FMxAcW5lY)).
 3. Replication plan: How are you going to replicate and extend the original study?
 You can develop the plan using the structure for analyzing the original article.
 	- The following components are required in your replication plan: (a) descriptive statistics, (b) hypothesis testing, (c) regression analysis.
-	- The following methods are optional in replication: qualitative interviews and coding, additional surveys.
+	- The following methods are optional in replication: qualitative interviews and coding, additional surveys, computational social science methods.
 4. Expected results in comparison to original article.
-5. Knowledge necessary for replicating the article and your learning plan.
-You may not understand all the analysis methods used in the original article, set a plan to learn the new knowledge.
+5. Knowledge necessary for replicating the article, and how the knowledge is connected to your learning plan (explain by group member).
+You may not understand all the analysis methods used in the original article, set a plan to learn the new skills.
 6. Effective teamwork and project management plan.
+Not all of the members need to know how to run an advanced statistical analysis or how to design a rigorous empirical study, but you need to identify your strength and know how to collaborate with and complement each other.
+This is a more realistic scenario in the future regardless of the career you hope to pursue.

 ### 4.1.3 Present your replication plan